How to Stay Healthy During Holidays

 We take this tip for staying healthy during holidays from Registered Dietician Nutritionist, Ilana Muhlstein.
 Her nutrition program recommends that you eat following this cycle:

 - Before going for your second, take some time to drink water first

 - After that, load your plate with the next round of veggies

 - Still hungry?
 Then progress to your proteins and carbohydrates.

 Repeating this cycle will help make sure you’re filling up on quality vegetables and water before going over-the-top with extra calories.
-Plus, we all know those veggie side dishes are the best, and your digestive tract will thank you for it later!
+Additionally, hydration is critical to staying healthy during the holidays, especially since you might be drinking more alcohol.

 4. 10-Minute Workouts are Better than None

-If a workout doesn’t look to be in the cards, stay on your feet, and avoid lounging on the couch!
+If a workout doesn’t look to be in the cards, stay on your feet, practice these couple’s yoga positions, and avoid lounging on the couch!